 If you’re faced at a crossroad in your life, tarot can help look at the different directions to give insight into each direction and option to help you weigh the situation and make the choice yourself on which direction to take.

-To help with this, I’ve created a Crossroads Tarot Spread available on the blog.
+To help with this, check out Crossroads Tarot Spread.

 This spread can be altered anyway you like and with more information and ideas about the crossroads, you can come up with a new tarot spread or add to the one that I created.